binkley/modern-java-practices/README.md

 Unlike `src/main/java` and `src/test/java`, there is no generally agreed convention for where to put integration tests.
 This project keeps all tests regardless of type in `src/test/java` for simplicity of presentation, naming integration tests with "*IT.java".
-A more sophisticated approach may make sense for your project
+A more sophisticated approach may make sense for your project.

 If you'd like to keep your integration tests in a separate source root from unit tests, consider these plugins:

 * For Gradle, use [_Gradle TestSets
   Plugin_](https://github.com/unbroken-dome/gradle-testsets-plugin)